Bill

 AI Summary

-This bill requires the California Department of Corrections and Rehabilitation to pay a death benefit to the designated beneficiary of an incarcerated individual hand crew member who dies while participating in the California Conservation Camp program under specific circumstances.
-These circumstances include dying during active deployment fighting fires, during firefighter training, or while physically or mentally incapacitated due to performing duties related to firefighting.
-The death benefit will consist of two components: a flat payment of $50,000 and an additional amount equal to 50 percent of the crew member's annual compensation during the 12 months prior to their death.
-This legislation recognizes the dangerous work performed by incarcerated firefighters in conservation camps, who assist the Department of Forestry and Fire Protection in fire prevention and control efforts, and provides financial support to their beneficiaries in the event of a work-related death.
-The bill modifies existing law by adding Section 2780.6 to the Penal Code and overrides previous restrictions on such death benefits.
+This bill requires the California Department of Corrections and Rehabilitation to pay a death benefit to the designated beneficiary of an incarcerated firefighter who dies while participating in the California Conservation Camp program.
+The death benefit would be paid within 60 days if the incarcerated individual dies during active firefighting deployment, while completing firefighter training exercises, or while physically or mentally incapacitated as a result of performing these duties.
+The total death benefit would consist of two parts: a flat $50,000 payment and an additional amount equal to 50 percent of the crew member's annual compensation during the 12 months before their death.
+This legislation recognizes the dangerous nature of firefighting work performed by incarcerated individuals in conservation camps and provides financial support to their chosen beneficiaries in the event of a line-of-duty death, addressing a gap in existing labor and corrections policies that previously did not provide such comprehensive death benefits for incarcerated firefighters.

 Committee Categories